mantidproject/mantid/dev-docs/source/Testing/SliceViewer/SliceViewer.rst

 15. Try to change the a* column of the u1 to 1 (this would take u1 out of the plane of the slice, i.e. not orthogonal to u3) - it should reset to 0 - i.e. u1 = [0,1,0].
 16. Click and hold down on one of the red markers with white face on the colorfill plot and drag, release at ~K=1.

-    - This should reset the vectors int he table such that the cut is along u1 = [0,0,1] - i.e. u1 <-> u2
+    - This should reset the vectors in the table such that the cut is along u1 = [0,0,1] - i.e. u1 <-> u2
     - The thickness along u2 should be adjusted to ~2

 17. Set the step of u2 = 2 in the table, check that it sets (start,stop) = (-1,1)